 This is a big topic, but I will try to keep it simple.
 The predominant speargun type here as in the Mediterranean in general is the Euro handle sling gun.
 Most common barrel material is aluminum, but carbon fiber and wood is being used as well.
 Rollerguns are gaining popularity but is still a nisch market.

 My main gun is a Mares Viper Pro 110 with a single sling.
 It’s got a very sturdy aluminum barrel.
-The length of the barrel and the 17,5m rubber sling gives me plenty of range and power while being easy to handle.
+The length of the barrel and the 17,5mm rubber sling gives me plenty of range and power while still being easy to handle.
 If I want additional power at some point I can easily add another sling.

 I also have the same gun with an easy to maneuver 75cm barrel for winter hunting between the rocks.
 Two 16mm slings and the 7mm shaft gives me a lot of punch when needed and the flexibility to load only one rubber if less power is preferred for a specific dive.

-Reel, float linear none of the above?
+Reel, float line or none of the above?

 Float lines in turn makes sure that your buoy is always nearby, while your buddy can easily tell where you are from the position of the buoy.
-In the most common set up, with the float line attached to the handle of your gun, your gun it’s still attached to the buoy in case you need to let go of it, minimizing the risk of a loss.
+In the most common set up, with the float line attached to the handle of your gun, your gun is still attached to the buoy in case you need to let go of it, minimizing the risk of a loss.
 The downside is that the float line can get entangled in yourself, in the rocks or in your buddy.
 A good quality float line and some experience in handling it greatly reduces this problem.
 But it may still spook the fish.

-Both my guns are equipped with reels, but I also use them in combination with a simple float line attached to my gun at times.
+Both my guns are equipped with reels, but I also use them in combination with a simple float line attached to my gun or belt at times.
 What I use depends on the type of hunting I do and how I prefer to manage my buoy for the day.

-If I don’t attach the buoy to my gun I anchor it to the bottom at the dive spot with a small lead weight that I pull up and tow along as a I move between spots, making sure to always keep it close to me.
+If I don’t attach the buoy to my gun or belt I anchor it to the bottom at the dive spot with a small lead weight that I pull up and tow along as a I move between spots, making sure to always keep it close to me.